Hi, I'm Dana Gonzalez, LCSW (she/her)!

 Welcome to Haven before the Harvest!
 I’m passionate about walking alongside clients as they navigate life’s challenges, helping them feel empowered, reassured, and hopeful.
-I specialize in supporting children and young adults in processing difficult emotions, healing from trauma, and building on their strengths.
+I specialize in supporting adolescents, adults, and their families in processing difficult emotions, healing from trauma, and building on their strengths.
 I earned both my bachelor’s and master’s degrees in Social Work from Baylor University, and for the past five years, I’ve had the privilege of helping young people develop the tools they need to manage overwhelming experiences and thrive.

 Wholehearted Purpose